Roopa Mishra Interview

 Replying to a question as to why she chose to join thecivil service when she had a degree in management, Mishra said:

+"I believe the civil servant is the biggest manager of all."
 As regards her preparation, she said she did not slogbut had a clear idea as to how she would go about it.

 Describing poverty in Orissa as an enigma, Mishra said: "It's poverty amidst plenty."